noemiemais/sip.js/doc/api.markdown

 `options` - an object optionally containing following properties.

-* `port` - port to be used by trasport.
+* `port` - port to be used by transport.
 5060 by default.
 * `address` - interface address to be listen on.
 By default sip.js listens on all interfaces.
 * `udp` - enables UDP transport.
 Enabled by default.
 * `tcp` - enables TCP transport.
 Enabled by default.